Two Metro Atlanta Students’ Film Selected to Premiere at the Prestigious 69th Cannes Film Festival

 About The Art Institute of Atlanta:

-The Art Institute of Atlanta is one of The Art Institutes, a system of over 50 schools throughout North America.
+The Art Institute of Atlanta is one of The Art Institutes, a system of private, non-profit schools throughout the United States.
 Programs, credential levels, technology, and scheduling options vary by school and are subject to change.
-Not all online programs are available to residents of all U.S. states.
-Several institutions included in The Art Institutes system are campuses of South University or Argosy University.
-The Art Institute of Atlanta, 6600 Peachtree Dunwoody Road, N.E., Atlanta, GA 30328-1649. © 2016 The Art Institutes.
+The Art Institute of Atlanta, 6600 Peachtree Dunwoody Road, N.E., 100 Embassy Row, Atlanta, GA 30328-1649 © 2019.
+The Arts Institutes International LLC.
 All rights reserved.
-Our email address is firstname.lastname@example.org.

 To request accommodations in connection with this event, contact the Student Affairs Department or program organizer in advance at 770-394-8300.